Nagoya's Music Scene: Nurtured by "Nagoya Bypass"

 | Official Website | club-quattro.com/nagoya |

-Located on the 8th floor of Nagoya PARCO East Building, this is Nagoya's branch of CLUB QUATTRO, which also operates in Tokyo, Hiroshima, and Osaka.
-With a capacity of 700 and a wide range of artists from major to indie labels, many Nagoya bands aim to perform here.
-Information about member recruitment sometimes comes from bands sharing bills with booking live shows.
+Located on the 8th floor of Nagoya PARCO East Building, this is the Nagoya branch of CLUB QUATTRO, which also has locations in Tokyo, Hiroshima, and Osaka.
+With a capacity of 700, it hosts a wide range of artists from major to indie.
+Many Nagoya bands aim to perform here.
+You might get information about member recruitment from bands you meet as support acts on booking shows.

 Diamond Hall